Vipul-Cariappa/calculator/README.md

 # calculator
-calculator app written in qml and js
+calculator app written in qml and js<br>
+available for android and windows in releases page